Ioannis Metaxas: Foreign policy and the war with Italy

 Metaxas became convinced that an Italian invasion of Greece was imminent.
 On 8 April 1939, Metaxas summoned Palairet for a meeting at midnight to tell him that Greece would fight to the death if Italy invaded, and he asked for British assistance.
 The fact that Germany had supported Italy's annexation of Albania showed Hitler was supporting Italian ambitions in the Balkans, which left Metaxas with no choice but to turn to Britain as a counterweight to Italy.
 On 13 April 1939, British Prime Minister Neville Chamberlain speaking in the House of Commons, and French Prime Minister Édouard Daladier speaking in the Chamber of Deputies, announced a joint Anglo-French guarantee of Romania and Greece.
 On the same day, Sir Hughe Knatchbull-Hugessen, the British ambassador in Turkey, asked the Turks to open staff talks with the Greeks so that they could come to Greece's aid in the event of an Italian invasion.
 Though Greece declared neutrality in September 1939, Metaxas's acceptance of the Anglo-French "guarantee" in April 1939 associated Greece with the Allies.

 Regarding Turkey, Metaxas continued the policy of friendship and good relations, which had been started by Venizelos.
 The Italian presence and ambitions in the Aegean Sea left him with no other choice.
 On the day of Atatürk's death, Metaxas addressed a letter and speech of condolence.

 Metaxas's efforts to keep Greece out of war came undone when Mussolini demanded occupation rights to strategic Greek sites.
-When Italian Ambassador Emanuele Grazzi visited Metaxas' residence and presented these demands on the night of 28 October 1940, Metaxas curtly replied in French (the language of diplomacy), Alors, c'est la guerre ("So it's war").
-A popular story, promoted by Metaxas's widow Lela, was he simply told Grazzi Ochi!" ("No!") and the image of Metaxas shouting "ochi!" upon the presentation of the Italian ultimatum made the previously-unpopular prime minister into a national hero.
+When Italian Ambassador Emanuele Grazzi visited Metaxas's residence and presented these demands on the night of 28 October 1940, Metaxas curtly replied in French (the language of diplomacy), Alors, c'est la guerre ("So it's war").

+A popular story, promoted by Metaxas's widow Lela, was he simply told Grazzi Ochi!" ("No!") and the image of Metaxas shouting "ochi!" upon the presentation of the Italian ultimatum made the previously unpopular prime minister into a national hero.
+The single word "Ochi" and all it symbolizes has become iconic in Greek culture.
+In Nicosia, Cyprus, there is even an "Ochi Square," now the site of a popular regular farmer's market.

 A few hours later, Italy invaded Greece from Albania and started the Greco-Italian War.
 The next day, Metaxas called for a private press conference.
 He stated to the journalists to be careful about the news during the war, that the Axis powers could not win the war and that Greece would be on the side of the winners.
 He said that until then, he followed a policy of neutrality (just like King Constantine during the First World War), but after the Italian attack on Greece, he has to follow the policy of Venizelos.